Pennsieve/discover-service/README.md

 # Discover Service

-Public collection of datasets published from the Pennsieve platform
+Public collection of datasets published from the Pennsieve platform.

 - A **dataset** has a one-to-one correspondence with a dataset in the platform
 - A **version** of a dataset is a snapshot of the files and metadata (graph) of a dataset from a certain point in time.
 Each version of a dataset has a unique DOI.